2012 Clarkson Cup

-The 2012 Clarkson Cup was a women's ice hockey tournamentcontested in Niagara Falls, Ontario to determine the champion of the Canadian Women's Hockey League from March 22, 2012 to March 25, 2012.
+The 2012 Clarkson Cup was a women's ice hockey tournament contested in Niagara Falls, Ontario to determine the champion of the Canadian Women's Hockey League from March 22, 2012 to March 25, 2012.
 The Montreal Stars defeated the Brampton Thunder by a 4-2 tally to claim their third title in four years.
 Over 5,000 spectators attended the games at the Gale Centre.

 Promotion

 Burlington Barracudas players Christina Kessler and Shannon Moulson were part of an event at Power Play Sports in Niagara Falls, Ontario on December 20, 2011, to promote the 2012 Clarkson Cup (to be held in Niagara Falls).
 After the event, they met players from the NFGHA (Niagara Falls Girls Hockey League) for photographs and autographs.